FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Attack Graphs

 The value $\theta$ is a threshold used to determine whether a capability should either be ignored or considered attained.
 We consider $\theta =0$.
 Since $p(n)\in \{0,1\}$, we can apply standard Boolean linearization techniques to get a tractable representation of dynamic risk.

+\else That is, any arc in the attack graph with a nonzero probability is assumed to be compromised, so all probabilities are either $0$ or $1$.
+Since the probability is binary we can apply standard Boolean linearization techniques to get a tractable representation of dynamic risk. \fi

-Utilizing the binary representation of exploits in Equation~ \ref{risk_width} is an approximation, measuring how an attacker can impact a target network.
-Since we consider $\theta=0$ this measures the total impact of nodes reachable by the adversary.
-This is equivalent to calculating the weighted size of the connected components in $G$ that contains $\start$.
-The first generation of attack graphs did not consider annotate nodes with probability and measured this quantity \cite{Sheyner2002,Ritchey2000}.
-This models the \textit{worst case} approach when calculating attacker compromise of network capabilities and assumes that the all vulnerabilities with probability of exploitation above a threshold will be successfully exploited.
+\ifnum\lncs=0 Utilizing the binary representation of exploits in Equation~\ref{risk_width} is an approximation, measuring how an attacker can impact a target network.
+Since we consider $\theta=0$ this measures the total impact of nodes reachable by the adversary. \fi This is equivalent to calculating the weighted size of the connected components in $G$ that contains the attacker's starting posture.
+The first generation of attack graphs measured this quantity~\cite{Sheyner2002,Ritchey2000}.
+This models the \textit{worst case} approach when calculating attacker compromise of network capabilities.
+Note that one can set some threshold for mapping a probability to $1$ rather than all nonzero probabilities.

-However, this approach does have a weakness when the goal is to jointly optimize functionality and security.
+This approach does have a weakness when the goal is to jointly optimize functionality and security.
 Consider two nodes $a$ and $b$ where $\Impact(a) = 2*\Impact(b)$.
 Further suppose, at least $a$ or $b$ must remain in the connected component to satisfy functionality demands.
 The reachability metric will prioritize disconnecting $b$.
-However, it may be that the attacker is less likely to reach $b$ and this decision is not optimum.
-This may be the case even if $p(b)\ge p(a)$ (it is possible that $P(a)>P(b)$ even in this case due to the likelihood of reaching their predecessors).
+However, it may be that the attacker is less likely to reach $b$.
+This may be the case even if $p(b)\ge p(a)$ (it is possible that $P(a)>P(b)$ due to the likelihood of reaching their predecessors).